xvk-64/2024-secure-programming-protocol/readme.md

 }
 ```

 Group chats are defined similar to how group emails work.
 Simply send a message to all recipients with multiple `participants`.
-Be aware that each recipient will expect the asymmetric encryption to match their own keys, so you have to encrypt and send the message multiple times.

 ### Public chat
 Public chats are not encrypted at all and are broadcasted as plaintext.